itslenny/quick-vhost/README.md

 A simple bash script to quickly create a virtual host config file for Apache and Nginx.
 Also, creates the main document root and a static document root (public sub directory) served by Nginx directly.

 This script was created for a very specific purpose, but could probably be easily configured for other purposes.
-The setup it's meant for is a host computer running multiple websites on using Apache running inside of a docker container and using Nginx to route requests.
+The setup it's intended for is a host computer serving multiple PHP websites through Apache running inside of a Docker container and using Nginx to route requests.
 It also automatically creates a static subdomain that can be used for bypassing Apache for static content.

 **SETUP**

 Simply edit the configuration directories at the top of the main .sh file and customize the templates in the template directory as needed.

 **EXAMPLE USAGE**
 ```